aldelaro5/Bug-Fables-Internal-Docs/docs/General systems/Player party.md

 What is instead happening is only `playerdata[0].animid` is checked for this against the older entities's animids.
 It means that for any older party members whose `entity.animid` isn't `playerdata[0].animid`, it is incorrectly deemed as a removed party member even though they might appear in the party in a further `playerdata` element.

-Even more confusingly, because it's based on animid, this is checked in older overworld party order.
+Even more confusingly, because it's based on BattleData's animid, this is checked in older overworld party order.
 This means that even overworld switches before the ChangeParty call can influence this behavior.
 As a general rule however, this issue only has a bad effect on a ChangeParty where `ids` has more than one element.

 A workaround to this issue is to not rely on the proper member's entities composition and just call SetPlayers after the ChangeParty.
 This will recreate every `entity` of every BattleData with the proper animid derived from the BattleData one.
 It is considered undefined to not do this after a ChangeParty because it may lead to overworld entities being incorrectly destroyed and left to null.